 Garnish your dish.
 Peruvian Ceviche most often comes with a boiled sweet potato on the side to balance the tartness of the lime, along with kernels of Choclo corn (which are oversized and more dense than corn found outside of South America and julienne slices of onion.
 You can also use fresh boiled or roasted corn kernels or slivers of red bell pepper.

 1 clove garlic

 1 tablespoon Peruvian Rocoto Chili Pepper (substitute banana pepper or other sweet and mildly spicy chili pepper if unable to find)

 3 tablespoons fish broth

-Other articles about Peru and their cuisine that may interest you:
+Here are a few articles about travel in Peru and that may interest you:

 Thank you to Chef Ebelin and Cuzco Dining who provided us with this wonderful recipe.
 To find out about taking your own Cooking and Pisco Tasting Class in Cuzco, follow this link to the Cuzco Dining Class.

 Some of the links on this article are affiliate links, which means that if you click on them and make a purchase, we receive a small referral fee.
 If you find the links useful and do make a purchase, thanks so much for your support!